goodloop/autoware_auto_mirror/src/planning/global_velocity_planner/design/global_velocity_planner-design.md

 <!-- If applicable -->
 1. Generation of trajectory points from centerline in Lanelet Map
 2. Calculation of curvatures of the trajectory points.
-3. Calculation of longitudinal velocities with respect to lateral and longitudinal velocities.
+3. Calculation of longitudinal velocities with respect to lateral and longitudinal accelerations.
-4. Calculation of steering angle and orientation of each trajectory points.
+4. Calculation of steering angle and orientation of each trajectory point.
 5. Calculation of time of arrival for each points from velocity.
-6. Resizing the trejectory.
+6. Resizing the trajectory.

 ## Error detection and handling